jyoo980/jyoo980/README.md

 face _in practice_; solutions to which will prevent incorrect code from ever being written and deployed in the first place.
-I've gotten my feet wet in industry,
-Most recently as an [applied science](https://www.amazon.science) intern with the AWS Privacy & Security Automation group.
+I've gotten my feet wet in industry, most recently as an [applied science](https://www.amazon.science) intern with the AWS Privacy & Security Automation group.
 In the past, I've had the privilege to work at a variety of places, ranging from small startups with 4 backend developers, to behemoths like